Iffy stem cell shot in big toe, not what NFL star was hoping

 About 5-6 years ago a few sports stars around the world starting making headlines with their stem cell treatments.
 Football, baseball, soccer, tennis…the numbers are growing.

 Does it work?
-Is it placebo?
+Is it a placebo?
 Is it safe?

 In the NFL alone it appears that 100s of players even as early as 2014 were getting their own “stem cell shot” of various kinds administered in various places.

-There are risk to these things well beyond a pain in the toe and unfortunately it seems likely that pro athletes like Peyton Manning or celebrities like Rick Perry getting unproven stem cell treatments encourages the public to do so too.
+There are risks to these things well beyond a pain in the toe and unfortunately, it seems likely that pro athletes like Peyton Manning or celebrities like Rick Perry getting unproven stem cell treatments encourages the public to do so too.

 Circling back to the recent NFL story, fortunately, it sounds like Reed will be fine, but some people have much worse reactions to unproven stem cells than a sore toe including blindness and tumors.
 Be careful out there!